-Kerra-Lee has completed a Bachelor of Psychological Science and a Graduate Certificate in Developmental Trauma.
+Kerra-Lee has completed a Bachelor of Psychological Science, a Graduate Certificate in Developmental Trauma, a Graduate Certificate in Education (Trauma-Aware Education) and a Graduate Certificate of Therapeutic Child Play.

 Kerra-Lee values connection above everything else.
 Her work is strongly influenced by interpersonal neurobiology and she is particularly passionate about supporting Educators to develop meaningful relationships with children, which provide opportunity for healing.